[ glossary ]

 What are the typical features offered by web hosting providers?

-Besides choosing plan features, the question that most users will have to resolve right from the start is which platform to host on.
-The two most popular ones are Linux and Windows.
-Other options include Mac OS X (Server edition), Sun Solaris and Free BSD.
+Besides choosing plan features, the question that most users will have to resolve right from the start is which platform (OS) to host on.
+Popular choices include Linux, FreeBSD and Windows.
+There are other options as well, but they typically concern highly specialized servers.

 Read more about choosing features in our Buyer's Guide.